 Here are a few general guidelines for dealing with a stoma that’s not staying a consistent size or shape.

 - Measure your stoma.
 The reason why I like cut-to-fit appliances is that it doesn’t matter what size or shape your stoma is because you’ll be creating the hole yourself.
-But in order get the best fit, you should be measuring your stoma before each appliance change (or whatever frequency makes sense to you).
-If you’re using pre-cut products, I would suggest measuring before placing any new orders just in case the size is different from what you’ve used previously.
+But in order to get the best fit, you should be measuring your stoma before each appliance change (or whatever frequency makes sense to you).
+If you’re using pre-cut products, I would suggest measuring before placing any new orders, just in case the size is different from what you’ve used previously.

 - Try moldable products.
 If cut-to-fit and pre-cut appliances aren’t working out for you, consider using a moldable appliance.
 These allow you to fit the wafer around your stoma and then shape it without needing to measure or cut anything.